pjhampton/woolly/README.md

 > ### Woolly ~ The Text Mining Elixir.
 > Woolly is a Text Mining & Natural Language Processing API for the Elixir programming language.

+- Disclaimer: This is very early work and while some features work, others don't.

 ## Getting started

 Woolly is [available in Hex](https://hex.pm/), install it by adding it to your project `mix.exs` file as so: